abrown84/Chore-Checklist/PWA_README.md

 ---

-The Daily Grind PWA provides a modern, app-like experience that enhances user engagement and accessibility while maintaining the core functionality of the chore management system.
+Daily Bag PWA provides a modern, app-like experience that enhances user engagement and accessibility while maintaining the core functionality of the chore management system.